Time to Read: 2 m 44s

-Besides complete liquification, other types of metal failure can result when approaching a metal’s melting point.
+Besides complete liquefication, other types of metal failure can result when approaching a metal’s melting point.
 Metal failures such as creep-induced fractures may occur well before the melting temperature is reached.
-Research should be done on the effect of the various temperatures to which a metal will be subjected before starting a project.
+Before starting a project, research should be done on the effect of the various temperatures to which a metal will be subjected.

-Manufacturing Processes and Metal Melting PointsWhen performing a manufacturing process that requires a metal to be liquified, it is important to know the temperature at which the melting will begin so that the appropriate materials for the equipment being used can be selected.
-Since metals are most formable when they are liquid, it is extremely important to understand the melting point of your metal or alloy metal.
-Manufacturing processes that require a metal to be in liquid form include:
+Manufacturing Processes and Metal Melting PointsWhen performing a manufacturing process that requires metal to be liquified, it is vital to know the temperature at which the melting will begin so that the appropriate materials for the equipment being used can be selected.
+Since metals are most formable when liquid, it is imperative to understand the melting point of your metal or alloy metal.
+Manufacturing processes that require metal to be in liquid form include:

 - Fusion Welding

 Melting vs. SmeltingSmelting is the process of removing a metal element from mined ores.
 Most metals are found as veins in rocks or as parts of other factors.
 Smelting is the first step of extraction.
 Melting is what is done with metal alloys or pure metals.
 Scrap is melted, and ore is smelted.
 Pig iron is the rough iron ingot created from iron ore smelting.

 What is a Blast Furnace?Blast furnaces are tall furnaces injected with pressurized gases generally used for smelting.
 Blast furnaces mainly produce ingots that are shipped to manufacturing foundries.
 The manufacturing foundries take alloys and additives and melt them to make specific grades of cast metal in other types of melting furnaces.